kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 - **Platform Operators**: Need to ensure uniform observability across all networking infrastructure.
 - **Observability Teams**: Responsible for the governance of telemetry data.
 They need to define and enforce standardized schemas and collection policies across the entire organization.
-- **Security/Auditing Teams**: Require a standardized audit trail for all traffic, especially for autonomous agent actions.
+- **Security/Auditing Teams**: Require a standardized audit trail for all traffic, an increasingly important need with the emergence of autonomous agent actions.
 - **Application Developers**: Benefit from consistent metrics and traces for debugging without worrying about the underlying mesh or gateway technology.

 ## API